 Included within the upfront rental cost was basic insurance provided by the supplier, limited to covering theft, third-party damage and liabilty but with a big excess or deductible at 10,000 dirhams (£800/$1000 USD).
 That excess / deductible is what's taken (or held) off your credit card when you arrive to pick up the car (keep the receipt!)

 Now, if you are a risk-taker or money isn't a concern, you can proceed on that basis and just accept that you will be liable to cover the first £800 of any damage.
-However, we like to opt for the 'refundable excess' insurance which we can purchase in addition, offered by the booking agent like Auto Europe.
+However, we like to opt for the 'refundable excess' insurance which we can purchase in addition from the booking agent.

 That insurance, essentially, covered us against that big deductible if anything went wrong and provided us for damages which weren't included as standard in the local policy.
 What it didn't do however was remove the deductible payment as it's a 'post-loss' policy which means that, for you to claim back an excess against the policy, a claim has to occur.
 It is also a policy completely separate to what you have in place with the local company.
 Due to this, the rental company in Morocco, will still block that 10,000 dirham on your credit card before you take the car anywhere - and they're perfectly entitled to do this!